 We want everyone diagnosed with bowel cancer tested for Lynch syndrome, a genetic condition that dramatically increases the life-time risk of bowel cancer.
 We launched our Time to Test campaign calling for this change across the UK.

 Success: Thanks to the backing of our supporters and clinicians, we now have new guidance that recommends everyone diagnosed with bowel cancer is tested for Lynch syndrome at the time of diagnosis.
 We're working tirelessly to make sure testing is taking place in every hospital.

-Success: After years of campaigning, we’re thrilled that Wales have committed to a national system of testing all bowel cancer patients for Lynch syndrome, in line with clinical guidelines – the first in the UK to commit to this.
+Success: After years of campaigning, we're thrilled that Wales have committed to a national system of testing all bowel cancer patients for Lynch syndrome in line with clinical guidelines.
 This comes a year after we published our Time to Test report, which found that in Wales no health boards were testing.
-It’s time to test across the UK – sign our petition to make this a reality.